Linaro Forge

 section and specify the relevant project budget, see the Account entry.

-template file can then be specified in the dialog window.
+This new template file can then be specified in the dialog window.

 There may be a short delay while the sbatch job starts.
 Debugging should then proceed as described in the Linaro Forge documentation.